Louise Petherbridge

-Early life
+Early life and education

-Born in Dunedin, New Zealand, Petherbridge attended St Hilda's Collegiate and the University of Otago, graduating in 1953 with a BA in English.
+Petherbridge was born Louise Durant Harris in Dunedin on 11 May 1931.
+She was educated at St Hilda's Collegiate School and the University of Otago, graduating in 1953 with a Bachelor of Arts degree in English.
 She was an active member of the Otago University Drama Society (OUDS), and also appeared in plays for the Dunedin Repertory Society, including Aldous Huxley's The Gioconda Smile (1949).

-In 1953, Petherbridge won a New Zealand Government Drama Bursary, which allowed her to study for two years at the Northern Theatre School in Bradford, under Esmé Church.
+In 1953, Harris won a New Zealand Government Drama Bursary, which allowed her to study for two years at the Northern Theatre School in Bradford, under Esmé Church.
 A fellow student was Edward Petherbridge, and the two married in 1957.
+They divorced in 1980.